Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

      * @return The application/json relationship corresponding to the provided relationshipId.
      */
     @ServiceMethod(returns = ReturnType.SINGLE)
-    public String getRelationship(String digitalTwinId, String relationshipId) { }

-    /**
-     * Gets a relationship on a digital twin.
-     *
-     * @param digitalTwinId The Id of the source digital twin.
-     * @param relationshipId The Id of the relationship to retrieve.
-     * @return A REST response containing the application/json relationship corresponding to the provided relationshipId.
-     */
-    @ServiceMethod(returns = ReturnType.SINGLE)
-    public Response<String> getRelationshipWithResponse(String digitalTwinId, String relationshipId) { }

-    /**
-     * Gets a relationship on a digital twin.
-     *
-     * @param digitalTwinId The Id of the source digital twin.
-     * @param relationshipId The Id of the relationship to retrieve.
-     * @return The application/json relationship corresponding to the provided relationshipId.
-     */
-    @ServiceMethod(returns = ReturnType.SINGLE)
     public Mono<String> getRelationship(String digitalTwinId, String relationshipId) { }

     /**